LudwigBoess/SPHtoGrid.jl/README.md

 # SPHtoGrid.jl

-> :warning: **This package is not necessarily production ready!
+> :warning: **This package is in need of a significant overhaul and is not necessarily production ready!
 I use it mainly for my own work and some functionality is experimental!
 Be especially cautious with the effect functions!
 Also: The 3D mapping is currently broken and will (hopefully) be fixed soon!**: Please sanity-check everything before you use it in production!

 This package maps SPH quantities to a cartesian grid.